Catalyzing a Movement to Care for Kids

 Everything CarePortal churches do can be found somewhere on this grid.

-Tier 1 represents physical investments (cash, goods or services) by CarePortal churches to stabilize the environments for children and their caregivers.
+Tier 1 - Physical represents physical investments (cash, goods or services) by CarePortal churches to stabilize the environments for children and their caregivers.
 In some instances, provision of specific needs prevents children from being removed from the home.
 In other cases, physical investments allow certain individuals to participate as foster or adoptive parents, to keep their relative children in their care, or to provide assistance to youth aging out of the foster care system.

-Tier 2 needs represent relational opportunities for CarePortal Churches to mobilize and strengthen families or support youth.
+Tier 2 - Relational needs represent relational opportunities for CarePortal Churches to mobilize and strengthen families or support youth.
 These relational opportunities can come in the form of programs, mentoring/tutoring, or simply helping with normal life tasks as a friend or community support (babysitting, helping with transportation, etc.).

-Tier 3 needs represent those needs requiring CarePortal Churches to mobilize individuals to welcome strangers into their homes.
+Tier 3 - Familial needs represent those needs requiring CarePortal Churches to mobilize individuals to welcome strangers into their homes.
 This includes partnering with preventative initiatives like Safe Families, developing resources for youth in PPC (Protective Homes), or working alongside organizations that license foster families and homes.

 Under both the Organic and Implementing Partner models, CarePortal leadership looks for three conditions before launching: